-- Inspection reports indicate that arrangements are appropriate to support the achievement of service objectives. - The authority's arrangements to review and assess performance are satisfactory. - Risks relating to major projects are reported through to JARAP where appropriate - Internal audit work programme looks at areas of highest risk - Internal audit review previous audits the following year where they have been given 'limited' or 'no' assurance - Regular reports from Internal and External audit - Attendance at all meeting of internal audit, external audit, Deputy Chief Constable, CFOs and other relevant police officers and staff - Lead members attend various meetings such as H&S and feedback to the JARAP - JARAP have the opportunity to scrutinise and provide recommendation relating to closed risk - Now capture things which they want including within the internal audit plan
+- Inspection reports indicate that arrangements are appropriate to support the achievement of service objectives. - The authority's arrangements to review and assess performance are satisfactory. - Risks relating to major projects are reported through to JARAP where appropriate. - Internal audit work programme looks at areas of highest risk. - Internal audit review previous audits the following year where they have been given 'limited' or 'no' assurance. - Regular reports from Internal and External audit. - Attendance at all meeting of internal audit, external audit, Deputy Chief Constable, CFOs and other relevant police officers and staff. - Lead members attend various meetings such as H&S and feedback to the JARAP. - JARAP have the opportunity to scrutinise and provide recommendation relating to closed risk.